National Park Rila

 17 tourist huts with about 1,500 beds were built on the park territory.
 They are mainly maintained by the Bulgarian Tourist Union.
 In addition, 4 tourist shelters were built in case of bad weather.

-The PAN Parks foundation (Protected Areas Network Parks) is a European NGO that aims to protect the most valuable wildlife sites in Europe through a network of parks which develop sustainable tourism together with the local communities.
+The PAN Parks foundation (Protected Areas Network Parks) is a European NGO that aims to protect the most valuable wildlife sites in Europe through a network of parks that develop sustainable tourism together with the local communities.

 More information about the park and the routes in it can be received in the Park Directorate in Blagoevgrad, in the park offices (in the towns of Razlog, Yakoruda, Belovo, Kostenets villas, Borovets, Samokov and Dupnitsa) and in the Visitor Center of National Park Rila in Panichishte.